ICUK-Net/icuk-broadband-checker-cs/README.md

 * **HeadBorderColour** : colour of the border of the head of the address table
 * **FilterBoxBorderColour** : colour of the border of the filter/search box
 * **FilterBoxHoverFadeColour** : colour of filter box when pressed down.
 Repeat the process with this

-### Custom Stylesheet
-You can develop your own stylesheet with relative ease as each module's elements are very simple to identify with their id's for example the button in the search uses the id "broadband-availability-search-submit" and the input box uses "broadband-availability-search-input".
-You can use the style template file used by this library [here](Templates/Styles.sbn) as a reference